jedi-academy/learn-4711/data/syllabus.md

 ## Course learning outcomes / competencies
 Upon successful completion of this course, the student will be able to:
  1  Construct an MVC web application using a suitable framework.
- 2  Construct a valid and well-formed XML document., and constrain it with a DTD.
+ 2  Construct a valid and well-formed XML document, and constrain it with a DTD.
  3  Process XML data using DOM.

 ## Evaluation criteria
 Quizzes & participation - 10% ...
-Readings & attendance (motivation)
+Readings & lab attendance (motivation)
 Labs - 30% ...
 9 walkthrough labs (guidance)
 Assignments - 40% ...
 3 assignments (practice)
 Final exam - 20% ...
 Multiple choice & short answer (assessment)